SAFCSP-Team/car-decision-tree-project/README.md

 ## Problem
 Ahmed is going to work on the metro, but his company decided to change the office location, and unfortunately, the metro station is far away from the new office.
-Now he is thinking about buying, and a decision tree will help him to decide.
+Now he is thinking about buying a car, and a decision tree will help him to decide.

 ## Implementation